wonsunahn/CS1632_Fall2022/exercises/4/README.md

 Let's start by downloading the VisualVM Java profiler from: https://visualvm.github.io/

-Please click on the "Download Standalone" link at the top of the project page.
+Please click on the download link at the top of the project page.
 Keep the download running as you read the below instructions and install it when it is ready.

 ## Description